-A seminal work in graph-based semi-supervised learning is Laplace learning~\cite{zhu2003semi}, which seeks a harmonic function that extends provided labels over the unlabeled vertices.
-Laplace learning, and its variants (notably, Poisson Learning~\cite{calder20poisson}) have been widely applied in semi-supervised and graph-structured learning~\cite{zhou2005learning,zhou2004learning,ando2007learning,yang2006sslmanifold}.
+An important work in graph-based semi-supervised learning is Laplace learning~\citep{zhu2003semi}, which seeks a harmonic function that extends provided labels over the unlabeled vertices.
+Laplace learning, and its variants (notably, Poisson Learning~\citep{calder20poisson}) have been widely applied in semi-supervised and graph-structured learning~\citep{zhou2005learning,zhou2004learning,ando2007learning,yang2006sslmanifold}.

 In this work, we improve upon the state-of-the-art for graph-based semi-supervised learning at very low label rates.
-Classical Laplace learning and label propagation algorithms yield poor classification results~\cite{nadler2009semi,el2016asymptotic} in this regime.
+Classical Laplace learning and label propagation algorithms yield poor classification results~\citep{nadler2009semi,el2016asymptotic} in this regime.
 This is typically attributed to the fact that the solutions develop localized spikes near the labeled vertices and are nearly constant for vertices distant from labels.
 In other words, Laplace learning-based algorithms often fail to adequately propagate labels over the graph, given few labeled nodes.
 To address this issue, recent work has suggested imposing small adjustments to classical Laplace learning procedure.
-For example, $p$-Laplace learning~\cite{el2016asymptotic,slepcev2019analysis,calder2018game,calder2017consistency} for $p>2$, and particularly for $p=\infty$, often yields superior empirical performance compared to Laplace learning at low label rates~\cite{flores2019algorithms}.
-Other relevant methods for addressing low label rate problems include higher-order Laplacian regularization \cite{zhou2011semi} and spectral classification~\cite{Belkin2002UsingMS, zhou2011error}.
+For example, $p$-Laplace learning~\citep{el2016asymptotic,slepcev2019analysis,calder2018game,calder2017consistency} for $p>2$, and particularly for $p=\infty$, often yields superior empirical performance compared to Laplace learning at low label rates~\citep{flores2019algorithms}.
+Other relevant methods for addressing low label rate problems include higher-order Laplacian regularization \citep{zhou2011semi} and spectral classification~\citep{Belkin2002UsingMS, zhou2011error}.